-The Health Professions Residential Academic Program (HPRAP) will proudly take residence in the newly renovated Kittredge West Hall in Fall 2013, accommodating approximately 175 students.
+The Health Professions Residential Academic Program (HPRAP) occupies Kittredge West Hall, which was fully renovated in 2013.
+The HPRAP accommodates approximately 260 freshmen and returning sophomores.
 The philosophy of the HPRAP is to provide a small liberal arts learning and living community for students particularly interested in healthcare and related professions.
 These career paths may include, but are not limited to: Chiropractic Medicine, Dentistry, Naturopathic Medicine, Nursing, Occupational Therapist, Optometry, Osteopathic, Medical Doctor, Pharmacy, Physical Therapy, Physician’s Assistant, Podiatry, Public Health, Veterinary Medicine.

 As students progress in their academic career, we invite them to continue their participation as an HPRAP member.
 We provide leadership opportunities and advanced coursework benefiting our sophomore and upper-class students.
 Students of all colleges and schools are welcome, although the curriculum may not lend itself to some engineering majors.